Nareleth/open-deploy/README.md

 ## To Do:
+- create server engine (handle requests)
+- Parse user input and call CLI tool directly

 - make -h the default for the cli tool
-- server should run the comand on a node
+- server should run on host or node when setup
-- create server engine

 - Create web UI
+- implement a database
 - create login for server
-- server can run the cli tool
+- sanitize api input
 - set up proxy